Roles and Relationships in the Church Today

 Fr.
 Michael Himes edited this Fall 2013 issue entitled “Living Catholicism: Roles and Relationships for a Contemporary World.”
 This collection of essays examines various ecclesial ministries in the Catholic Church today, pointing to the realities of a changing world and how the relationships of committed Catholics may shape the Church tomorrow.

 Check the course schedule for future offerings of this course.

 Week 1: Roles and Relationships in Existing Ecclesial Ministries

 Week 2: Roles and Relationships within a Changing World

 - Weekly introductions to each new topic;

 - Weekly questions for reflection and discussion; and

-- A page of further Resources about topics discussed in this course.
+- A regularly updated Resources page for further study of topics discussed in this course.